Assisted Pull Ups

-However it is actually a very simple machine and an incredibly useful exercise to use in the gym as part of your strength training routine.
-It is easy to develop a good assisted pull ups technique.
+However intimidating the assisted pull up machine looks, it is actually a very simple machine.
+This is also an incredibly useful exercise to use in the gym as part of your strength training routine.

 What muscles does the assisted pull up machine use?

 Assisted pull ups (or assisted chin ups) use the back, shoulders and arms (trapezius, latissimus dorsi, posteriod deltoid, bicep and brachialis).

 This is an excellent exercise for all over upper body development.

 If you complete your pull ups with an overhand grasp with palms facing away from you, your forearms take more of the stress.

 If you perform chin ups using an underhand grasp with palms facing towards you, your arms will find it a little easier.
 This is because the underhand grip uses the more powerful bicep muscle.

 The benefits of assisted pull ups or assisted chin ups include a stronger upper body, particularly a strong back with a great, aesthetically pleasing V-shape.

 Although pull ups help in thickening up your back muscles, pull ups also help you develop functional strength, not only size.